-Many people don’t realize they are binge drinkers because they are unaware of what constitutes binge drinking.
-According to the CDC’s website: “The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a pattern of drinking that brings a person’s blood-alcohol concentration (BAC) to 0.08 grams percent or above.
+Many people do not realize they are binge drinkers because they are unaware of what constitutes binge drinking.
+According to the CDC, “The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a pattern of drinking that brings a person’s blood-alcohol concentration (BAC) to 0.08 grams percent or above.
 This typically happens when men consume five or more drinks, and when women consume four or more drinks, in about two hours.”

 While alcohol consumption is often encouraged as a gateway to fun times and a fulfilling life, binge drinking is rarely publicly portrayed in a positive light.
 Even the kids who engage in it often sense that it is a less than healthy behavior, no matter how much they might brag about it to their friends.

 But binge drinking, while it can lead to alcohol poisoning and death, often does not lead to such a drastic and tragic end.
 The spectrum of what constitutes binge drinking is roomy, from milder to medium to extreme binging.
 So what is so dangerous about this excessive drinking for a mature adult?
 Other than the fact that half of the next day is committed to nursing the inevitable hangover, if a young professional wants to go out a couple of times a month and really “have a good time,” is that something to be concerned about?

 It is a concern because rarely are the consequences consistently that simple.
 Binge drinking is rarely just a matter of a few friends walking to a bar and drinking more than their share in quick succession.
 It is more than just hanging out a bit or having some laughs or catching a game on TV, then walking home and calling it a night.
 It can lead to serious injury.